upr-fvx/universal-pokemon-randomizer-fvx/docs/_wikipages/new_feature_summary.md

 This option can be used along with global 1-to-1 and family-to-family.

 # Items
-* Added support for Gen 2 Shops.
+Added support for Gen 1 and Gen 2 Shops.

+## Add Cheap Rare Candies
+Adds Rare Candies for 10¥ to most shops.
+Can be used without randomizing shop items.

 # Graphics
 ## Pokemon Palette Randomization